 If you would rather stay on terra firma, seek out the Sentier du Littoral (a coastal walking route).
 This well-marked and well-trodden route snakes along the coast and around the peninsula, offering outstanding views of the sea, the rugged coastline and fine white sand beaches along the way.
 The trail takes you to places that would otherwise be accessible only by boat, but plenty of detours take your right down to the water.

-6. Ride Death Road in La Paz, Bolivia
+6. La Paz, Bolivia to Ride Death Road

 When you first arrive in La Paz, you will hear all about Death Road.
 Could there be a more forebodingly named tourist attraction?
 You kind of need to ride it just for the bragging rights.